 If you experience a dental emergency, including dental accidents, toothache, swollen jaw or gums, lost filling or crown, be sure to call our practice as soon as possible.
-We are here to help you, any time, any day.
+We are here to help you, any time, any day with our dental care service in Urbandale, Des Moines, Clive, and other cities in IOWA.

 If it is during office hours, we will try to care for you the same day.
 If it is after hours please use our emergency number (515-423-5333) to reach a clinical member of our team (however, if you are not a current patient at our office, we will need to see you in the office prior to offering any after-hours assistance).